iStreamPlanet/github-actions/terraform-actions/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
   with:
     command: plan
-    header_message: |
-      *Note*: This is a message that appears before the terraform plan output
+    header_message: "*Note*: This is a message that appears before the terraform plan output"
     working_directory: terraform/
 ```